 Tammy had bounded forward.
 She was a jack rabbit, running with long-legged leaps.
-I was a turtle, with legs about the same length and a body formed similarly; however, sleeping under a tree until the sun rose into a more normal position was more my kind of activity.
+I was a turtle, with legs about the same length and a body formed similarly.
+Sleeping under a tree until the sun rose into a more normal position was my kind of activity.

 The spectators were giving me the eye.
 They looked ready to start jeering.
 I wondered if it was too soon to drop out.
 Then I saw Mom.
 She and Dad had bought little flags and were waving them.

 I leaped forward.
-Soon there were other stragglers besides me, slow turtles just like me.
-All of them looked pretty much like I probably did – red-faced, panting . . . crawling.
+Soon there were other stragglers beside me, slow turtles just like me.
+All of them looked pretty much like I probably did – red-faced, panting . . . practically crawling.

 Still, I kept plodding along.
 I felt proud about reaching the half-mile marker.
 I was still standing up, still running with a group – even if they were all turtles.

 We jogged by the city hall.
 The tulips were in full bloom – bright right red ones, looking like tubes of lip-stick, still pursed together like kissing lips.
 The yellow ones, for some reason, were already opening, starting to smile at the rising sun.
 I figured that someone must have planted the tulips in stages – yellows first, then reds, then whatever was still hidden inside the green-leafed "praying" stocks.